Amazon to Stream 21 Yankee Games Exclusively: Report - The TV Answer Man!

 Amazon this season will stream 21 New York Yankee games exclusively on its Prime Video service, according to a New York Post report.
-If true, that means the games will not be broadcast anywhere else, including the teams’ regional sports channels, MLB Extra Innings or MLB.TV.
+If true, that means the games will not be broadcast anywhere else in the New York market, including the teams’ regional sports channels.

 The Yankees and Amazon, which is a minority partner in the Yankees’ YES Network, declined to comment, the Post writes.
 But the newspaper reports that the Yankee games will be primarily on Friday nights, the same night when Apple TV+ will offer two exclusive games each week throughout the season starting on April 8.

-Note: Update: Andrew Marchand, the New York Post reporter who wrote the story, has added that the 21 Yankee games will be available to MLB.TV subscribers outside the New York market.